 Student Loan Forgiveness - A Complete Guide

 If you’re like most students, you probably took out student loans to help pay for your education.
-Statistics from the Federal Reserve show that right now student loan debt in the United States is at an all-time high – over $1.44 trillion.
-As of 2015, the average student loan debt is over $30,000, and that number will only climb as higher education costs continue to grow.
+Student debt statistics from LendEDU show that right now student loan debt in the United States is at an all-time high – over $1.44 trillion.
+The average student loan debt at graduation is nearly $30,000, and that number will only climb as higher education costs continue to grow.

 For some students, their loan debt is a neverending nightmare that they don’t think they’ll ever get out of.
 There is, however, an option available for some students called student loan forgiveness – which means they don’t have to pay their student loans back.
 For students who meet the criteria, it can be an excellent way to stop pouring money down the loan payment drain.
 Let’s take a look at some different types of student loan forgiveness.